TreeTop Multi Strategies Balanced A EUR

 Evolution of the annual performance of TreeTop Multi Strategies Balanced A EUR

 Evolution of the NAV (Net Asset Value) of TreeTop Multi Strategies Balanced A EUR

 as of 24-01-2023

 * from launch date of the sub-fund (2019).

 Past performance and NAV evolution are no guarantee of future performance.

 Source : Caceis Bank, Belgium Branch for the period 2015 – 2023

 The returns are calculated in the reference currency: EUR.

 The returns are calculated in the reference currency of the share class, reflect ongoing charges, including management and performance fees, taken from the sub-fund, but do not reflect any entry charges you might have to pay.

-The calculations of yields are based on the historical NAVs which are consultable in the newspapers l'Echo or De Tijd.
+The calculations of returns are based on the historical NAVs which are available on the www.fundinfo.com website.